Spec-Driven Testing #

 Condition matching #

-When the limit is bound through @pytest.mark.litmus_limits(<name>={"characteristic": "<char_id>"}) (or sidecar), the resolver reads the active sweep params and selects the first band whose when: clauses all match.
+When the limit is pointed at a characteristic through @pytest.mark.litmus_limits(<name>={"characteristic": "<char_id>"}) (or a sidecar), Litmus reads your active sweep conditions and uses the first band whose when: clauses all match.
 Drive different conditions by adding parametrize / litmus_sweeps axes, not by passing condition kwargs to verify.

 What ends up in the parquet row #